microsoftgraph/microsoft-graph-docs-contrib/concepts/windowsupdates-deploy-expedited-update.md

 ---
-title: "Deploy an expedited security update using the Windows Update for Business deployment service"
+title: "Deploy an expedited quality update using the Windows Update for Business deployment service"
-description: "Follow these steps to deploy expedited Windows security updates to devices in a Microsoft Entra tenant in case of an emergency by using the Windows Update for Business deployment service."
+description: "Follow these steps to deploy expedited Windows quality updates to devices in a Microsoft Entra tenant in case of an emergency by using the Windows Update for Business deployment service."
 author: "ryan-k-williams"
 ms.localizationpriority: medium
 ms.prod: "w10"